Get stuck into a range of common law cases at Farrar's Building, where a love of advocacy is a must.

 “Nerve-racking of course.”

 The second four months starts with two months of pupils regularly going to court with their supervisor and other junior members to “shadow them and see exactly the type of work they'll be starting with when they get on their feet.”
 There's also the chance to work for other members at this point.
 At the six-month mark pupils take on their own advocacy work.
 This usually starts with “one-day or entry-level trials,” leading on to small claims, credit claims, infant approvals and Stage 3 hearings.
 “Probably 50% of what I've done so far has been small claims liability,” one pupil reported.
 “You do both defendant and claimant cases,” acting for either the insurer or insured private individuals.
 Being on your feet can be “nerve-racking of course” but interviewees said: “There's a really good support structure, especially from the junior end.
 It's very easy to ask people things.”
 Pupils reckoned they were in court three to four times a week by this point.
 One said: “It's been fantastic to watch and prepare cases, but actually going out and experiencing it first-hand has been fantastic.”

 Getting real advocacy experience means that when the assessed advocacy exercise rolls around, pupils are mostly unfazed: “I'd been on my feet for a couple of months by then, so it didn't seem like that big of a deal.”
 There's also a written exercise that is formally assessed.
 The tenancy committee, which makes the final decision, looks at supervisors' reports and the results of the assessments.
 “Comments are welcomed from all members, but the exercises and reports are the important bits,” Hannah Saxena says.
-The decision is announced in (early) July and in 2018 both pupils gained tenancy.
+In 2018 both pupils gained tenancy.
+The decision is usually announced in early July.

 It's not over till the QC sings